sandialabs/chama/documentation/overview.rst

    Example sensor placement applications

 For each application, an appropriate model must be selected to represent the system.
-For example, atmospheric dispersion models might be used to place sensors to monitor oil and gas emissions, while water distribution pipe network models might be used to place sensors to monitor drinking water quality.
+For example, atmospheric dispersion models can be used to place sensors to monitor oil and gas emissions, while water distribution system models can be used to place sensors to monitor drinking water quality.

 The basic steps required for sensor placement optimization using Chama are shown in :numref:`fig-flowchart`.